chuien9797/cloudRagAWS/README.md

-# CloudRAG
+# CloudRagAWS

-CloudRAG is a document-grounded RAG application for enterprise-style question answering.
+CloudRagAWS is a document-grounded RAG application for enterprise-style question answering.
 Users can upload documents, ask questions against them, inspect source-backed answers, control document visibility, and review chat history with citations.

 It is built as a full-stack capstone-style system rather than a single demo script: React frontend, FastAPI backend, PostgreSQL metadata store, ChromaDB vector retrieval, and Ollama-based local model inference.